 Teen who defied mother by getting vaccinated to testify before Congress

+You can watch a live video stream of the hearing on this page starting at 10 a.m.
+ET.

-A teen who made headlines after getting vaccinated against his mother's wishes at age 18 will be sharing his story in front of Congress on Tuesday.
+A teen who made headlines after getting vaccinated against his mother's wishes at age 18 will be sharing his story in front of Congress today.
+High school senior Ethan Lindenberger will testify before a Senate committee about his decision to defy his mom and get vaccinated.
+The hearing of the Senate Committee on Health, Education Labor, and Pensions is focusing on the spread of preventable diseases as well as "addressing misinformation that causes these outbreaks."

 "I question her judgment, but not her care," Lindenberger told "CBS This Morning" last month.
 "You have something like measles, which is a preventable disease that we can vaccinate against, that I and many people believe is coming back because of opinions like the ones that have influenced my mom."